 Most sushi lovers will agree — fresh sashimi is one of most delicious offerings of Japanese cuisine.
-But have you ever really seen how it’s made?
+But have you ever really seen

 A new video from 88rising gives us the inside look of how a master sushi chef prepares a massive sashimi dish but be warned: if you can’t handle watching an entire fish get taken apart and made into a dish, the ASMR-quality sound of Japanese steel slicing through wet flesh, or you’ve recently seen “Finding Dory”, this video may not be for you.